 As of Sept.
 10, 2018, the following programs have an approved third option RCR training approach for their master's students:

-Master's students can check here to determine if they have taken an RCR course designed for doctoral students (the second option).
+Master's students can review the list of RCR Courses for Doctoral Students to determine if they have taken an RCR course which satisfies the the second option.

 A master's program that wants to create an in-house RCR course must submit a proposal to the Georgia Tech RCR Advisory Committee by the first working day in November of the current academic year in order for the proposal to be considered for the academic year that follows.